SeungkwanKang/Debian_Init/README.md

   - bashrc setting
   - personal scripts to `.local/bin`
 - main_simple.sh: Simpler shell that is same with main.sh, but without apt update && upgrade

+## `Dockerfiles` directory

+The `Dockerfiles` directory contians personal Dockerfile configurations for use.
+The actual docker images are not open for privacy reasons, but you may build your own using the Dockerfile settings.